alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Vanishing<br><br>
- Power: Stealth / Invisibility
+ Power: Stealth / Invisibility<br>
- Knowledge: Misdirection - Manipulating attention and perception.
+ Knowledge: Misdirection - Manipulating attention and perception.<br>
  Description: The Power of Vanishing encompasses the art of Misdirection.
 It allows a wizard to control focus and attention, rendering themselves unseen and secrets concealed.
 Meticulous study and practice grant the ability to achieve complete invisibility as the wizard manipulates perception and directs attention elsewhere.
 <br><pre>
 •	Detect Lies